-Mandatory class for ALL first-year students in the Health Academy.
+This foundational class is for ALL first-year students in the Health Academy.

 This course is for students seeking a hands-on, interactive experience in the health/medical careers.
-Students will have the exceptional opportunity to enter into an independent learning environment that is supported by state-of-the-art, simulated modules that give students a very realistic and hands-on experience in medical/health careers such as: medical imaging (x-ray), nursing, physical therapy, occupational therapy, dentistry, EMT/Paramedicine, Biotechnology, Ophthalmology, Veterinary, and an emphasis in human anatomy and medical terminology.
-This course specifically provides a foundation of knowledge and skills necessary for medical/health career preparation.
+Studentswill have the exceptional opportunity to enter into an independent learning environment that is supported by state-of-the-art, simulated modules that give students a very realistic and medical/health careers.
+Students can choose 6 to experience: Medical Imaging (x-ray), careers Physical Therapy, Occupational Therapy, Nursing, Dentistry, EMT/Paramedicine, Biotechnology, Alternative and Integrative Medicine, Veterinary, Clinical Lab Technician, Phlebotomy, Pathology, Pharmacy, Surgery, Orthopedics, Medical Assisting, and an emphasis in humananatomy and medical terminology.
+This course specifically provides a foundation of knowledge and skillsnecessary for medical/health career preparation.